cloud-gov/manage-rds/README.md

 ## Usage

 The cg-manage-rds utility has multiple subcommands to provide specific functionality.
 Each of these will attempt to determine the type of database automatically from your service, but can be forced to use a specific type if needed.
-Under the hood the utility uses the `cf` , ssh, and the specific db engine utilities e.g. `psql` or `mysql` to do its work, so you must have those installed for your database.
+Under the hood the utility uses the `cf` , `ssh`, and the specific db engine utilities e.g. `psql` or `mysql` to do its work, so you must have those installed for your database.
 The commands:

 - import
 - export
 - clone

-all attempt to install an application in your space, and then create a ssh tunnel to the database(s) through that application, and will then cleanup the app, keys and ssh tunnel when finished.
-You can choose to run `cg-manage-rds setup` or `cg-manage-rds cleanup` to setup or teardown the database connection and tunnel if other database work is required.
+all attempt to install an application in your current space, create a ssh tunnel to the database(s) through that application, execute the appropriate database commands, and finally will cleanup the app, keys and ssh tunnel when finished.
+You can re-use a setup or prevent a cleanup by using the appropriate options for the command.
+Alternatively, you can choose to run `cg-manage-rds setup` or `cg-manage-rds cleanup` to only setup or teardown the database connection and tunnel if other database work is required.

 ```bash
 cg-manage-rds --help